colyseus/docs/docs/client/client.md

 #### `send (type, message)`

-Send message a type of message to the room handler.
+Send a type of message to the room handler.
 Messages are encoded with MsgPack and can hold any JSON-seriazeable data structure.

 ```typescript fct_label="JavaScript"
 //